singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

 :::

-The init command will create a `snetd.config file.json` in which you will need to change some parameters:
+The init command will create a `snetd.config.json` in which you will need to change and add some parameters:

 ```json
 {